Follow Us

 Step 4 (Student Offer)

-The Letter of Offer will
+The letter of offer will

 • Advise the course name, content and duration of the course in which the student is to be enrolled and any conditions on his or her enrolment